Best Gore: Corruption of morals charge

 In June 2012, it was reported that the Service de police de la Ville de Montréal was investigating Bestgore.com for charges of obscenity due to the posting of 1 Lunatic, 1 Ice Pick.
 The Toronto Sun claimed that charges were pending against Marek, which he denied.

 On July 16, 2013, Edmonton police charged Marek with one count of "corrupting morals" in connection with posting the Magnotta video.
 The rare charge is based on section 163 of the Canadian Criminal Code and carries a maximum sentence of two years' imprisonment.
 One police investigator described the site as "a racist website, inciting hate, hatred, violence—violence above and beyond anything normal."
 Marek was released on bail, but was re-arrested on July 26 for allegedly violating the terms of his release.
 In January 2016, he pleaded guilty and was given a conditional sentence of three months of house arrest followed by three months of community service.

 In a November 2013 interview with Adrianne Jeffries of The Verge, Marek said that section 163(1) prohibits distribution of crime comics and methods of curing venereal disease, and noted that the law was enforced selectively and could be used indiscriminately.
-Marek also defended the value of actually looking at gory material:
+Marek also defended the value of viewing gory material:

-You can take the publishing of the chainsaw beheading by the Syrian rebels propaganda team who claimed that this atrocity was committed by people behind president Bashar al-Assad [sic].
+You can take the publishing of the chainsaw beheading by the Syrian rebels propaganda team who claimed that this atrocity was committed by people behind president Bashal al-Assad [sic].
 The video stirred major outrage in the ranks of the sheeple, but it didn't fool anyone on Best Gore, because we know where the video is really from.
 It's been on Best Gore since before the Syrian fraudulent revolution started and we have its full version, including the original audio and know it's from Mexico.
 It was the same when Best Gore busted the rebels about the publishing of the domestic gas leak explosion which they also manipulated into looking like the aftermath of alleged indiscriminate bombings by the rulers.

 Or more recently, when the whole world was revving about Muslims being slaughtered by Buddhists in Burma (Myanmar)—the propaganda fooled everyone, except us on Best Gore because we recognized the lynching video from Kenya, the earthquake in Tibet and the tsunami disaster in Thailand which had been used in unrelated context.